anhinga/2022-notes/Generative-autoregressive-models-are-similators/reading-simulators-essay.md

 (I don’t mean to imply that Gwern thinks this about GPT[15], just that his words do not properly rule out this interpretation.
 It’s a likely enough interpretation that ruling it out is important: I’ve seen multiple people suggest that GPT might want to generate text which makes future predictions easier, and this is something that can happen in some forms of self-supervised learning – see the note on GANs in the appendix.)

 I do not think any simple modification of the concept of an agent captures GPT’s natural category.
 It does not seem to me that GPT is a roleplayer, only that it roleplays.
 But what is the word for something that roleplays minus the implication that someone is behind the mask?"

+[15] "Having spoken to Gwern since, his perspective seems more akin to seeing physics as an agent that minimizes free energy, a principle which extends into the domain of self-organizing systems.
+I think this is a nuanced and valuable framing, with a potential implication/hypothesis that dynamical world models like GPT must learn the same type of optimizer-y cognition as agentic AI."

 ---